lapinek/platform-scripting/README.Examples.md

     5. Move to the next node with the outcome being set according to the failure status.

     > In future versions of AM, there may already be predefined nodes to perform certain client-side operations.
+    >
-In the marketplace, there is an authentication node for version 6.5 that allows to run custom JavaScript in the user's browser, [Client Script Auth Tree Node](https://backstage.forgerock.com/marketplace/api/catalog/entries/AWAm-FCxfKvOhw29pnIp).
+    > In the marketplace, there is an authentication node for AM version 6.5 that provides an input for specifying a client-side script, the [Client Script Auth Tree Node](https://backstage.forgerock.com/marketplace/api/catalog/entries/AWAm-FCxfKvOhw29pnIp).

     #### The Second Scripted Decision Node

-    The next node in the tree will be able to retrieve the IP information by querying the shared state.
+    The next node in the tree will retrieve the client-side data by querying the shared state.
 A Groovy example:

     ```groovy
     /*